 Kerosene has been around since 1846 and was first used to provide light in oil lamps.
-The first company to distribute it to industries and homes was Kerosene Gaslight Company in 1851.
+In 1851, Kerosene Gaslight Company was the first company to distribute it as a commercial and domestic fuel.
 Back then, it was seen as the most important refinery product, but following the introduction of electricity in 1921, oil lamps were no longer a key form of light so their use died down.

 The 20th century then saw millions of homes being connected to natural gas which then brought back the need for kerosene to heat homes off the grid, as fuel in jet engines and as a solvent.

 Its colour varies, sometimes dye is added to distinguish it against red diesel.
 But generally speaking, it’s a clear, thin liquid with a density of approximately 0.81 gram per cubic centimetre.

 If you breathe in fumes or drink the vapour, you may experience dizziness, headaches, vomiting or even worse, lung damage.
 Likewise, repeated skin exposure may result in a rash.
 That’s why it’s so important to store and handle it safely.
 We provide kerosene barrels to enable safe storage onsite.

 How much kerosene can I buy?